mitchellmunderwood/Work-Scheduler/README.md

 ### Description

-A scheduling application that utilized local browser storage for memory.
+A scheduling application that utilizes local browser storage for memory.

 <br/>